mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

    __Resource__: Every resource block specifies the IBM Cloud resource that you want to provision.
 To find more information about supported configurations for each      resource, see [here](https://cloud.ibm.com/docs/terraform?topic=terraform-index-of-terraform-resources-and-data-sources)

-    Review the input parameters that you can specify for your resource.
+    Review the input parameters that you can specify for ibm cloud foundry resource.
 From [here](https://cloud.ibm.com/docs/terraform?topic=terraform-cloud-foundry-resources#cf-app)